Margaret Atwood

 BirthdayNov 18, 1939

-BiographyMargaret Eleanor Atwood (born November 18, 1939) is a Canadian novelist, poet, literary critic, and an inventor.
+BiographyMargaret Eleanor Atwood (born November 18, 1939) is a Canadian novelist, poet, literary critic, and inventor.
 Since 1961, she has published 18 books of poetry, 18 novels, 11 books of nonfiction, nine collections of short fiction, eight children's books, two graphic novels, and a number of small press editions of both poetry and fiction.
 Her best-known work is the 1985 dystopian novel The Handmaid's Tale.
-Atwood has won numerous awards and honors for her writing, including two Booker Prizes, the Arthur C. Clarke Award, the Governor General's Award, the Franz Kafka Prize, the Prince of Asturias Award for literature, and the National Book Critics and PEN Center USA Lifetime Achievement Awards.
+Atwood has won numerous awards and honors for her writing, including two Booker Prizes, the Arthur C. Clarke Award, the Order of Canada, the Franz Kafka Prize, the Prince of Asturias Award for literature, and the National Book Critics and PEN Center USA Lifetime Achievement Awards.
 A number of her works have been adapted for film and television.

 Atwood is a founder of the Griffin Poetry Prize and the Writers' Trust of Canada.
 She is also a Senior Fellow of Massey College, Toronto.
 She is the inventor of the LongPen device and associated technologies that facilitate remote robotic writing of documents.